Students milled back and forth through the Great Hall beneath floating candles and a cloudless, dusk sky.

 A hand grabbed him by the shoulder and slammed him into the wall.
 Pain flared up down his side and Harry’s glasses slipped off his nose and skittered across the floor.

-‘Shut up,’ Ron snapped.
-‘Seventh floor I said, and here he is, skulking.’
-Someone shoved him against the wall.
-‘I told you that you’d pay.
+‘So this is where you slither off to,’ Ron snapped, shoving him against the wall.
+‘I told you you’d pay.
 Nobody hurts my little sister, not even you.’

-‘Is he?’
-Harry peered at the blurs around him.
-‘Can’t even see him.
-I assume he’s still upset because your sister would rather spend her Christmas with me than him.’
+‘Are they?’
+Harry peered at the blurs.
+‘Can’t even see them without my glasses.
+I assume the real reason Dean’s upset is because your sister would rather spend her Christmas with me than him.’

-Roger Davies doesn’t care about her.
+Roger Davies doesn’t even care about her.
 Harry smothered every ounce of feeling.
-She’s going to have a miserable night.
+She’s going to have a miserable night watching him stare at Fleur Delacour.

 ‘So what now?’ he asked.
 ‘Are we going to have a pleasant conversation?’

 Someone shoved his glasses back onto his face and things swam back into focus.
-Ron and Dean glowered on his left.
-Crabbe and Goyle loomed in front of Malfoy on his right.
+Ron and Dean glowered from the corridor.
+Seamus let go of him and stepped back.

 ‘We’re going to hex you so badly you’ll be in the hospital wing for a week,’ Dean growled, raising his wand.
 ‘See if you’re such an arrogant prat, then!’